 Center for Computational Science & e-Systems

-Research on advanced computational science for nuclear applications, based on "Plan to Achieve Medium to Long-term Objectives of the Japan Atomic Energy Agency (Medium to Long-term Plan)", has been performed at Center for Computational Science & e-Systems (CCSE), Japan Atomic Energy Agency.
-CCSE established the committee consisting outside experts and authorities which does research evaluation and advices for the assistance of the research and development.
-This report summarizes the followings.
-(1) Results of the R&D performed at CCSE in FY 2017 (April 1st, 2017 - March 31st, 2018), (2) Results of the evaluation on the R&D by the committee in FY 2017
+Research on advanced computational science for nuclear applications, based on "the plan to achieve the medium- and long-term goal of the Japan Atomic Energy Agency", has been performed by Center for Computational Science & e-Systems (CCSE), Japan Atomic Energy Agency.
+CCSE established a committee consisting of external experts and authorities which evaluates and advises toward the future research and development.
+This report summarizes the results of the R&D performed by CCSE in FY2022 (April 1st, 2022 - March 31st, 2023) and their evaluation by the committee.

 Japan Atomic Energy Agency had been conducting "geoscientific study" and "research and development on geological disposal" in the Horonobe Underground Research Laboratory (URL) for safe geological disposal of high-level radioactive waste.
 In the Horonobe underground research project for FY 2020 and subsequent years, the pressure and water quality of groundwater have been continuously monitored using monitoring systems in order to obtain the data necessary for conducting the remaining important issues.
 This report presents groundwater pressure which have been obtained from April 2019 to March 2022 by the monitoring systems installed at the 140 m and 350 m gallery.